AFTeam-Owner/shadowseal/README.md

 - 🔥 No decryptor — by design
 - 🧠 Impossible to reverse, even theoretically

-> ShadowCrypt isn’t obfuscation — it’s mathematical exile.
+> ShadowSeal isn’t obfuscation — it’s mathematical exile.

 ---